 We are based in Toronto, Ontario.
 A home visit is an important part of our adoption process.
 If we are not able to find a volunteer who can visit your home we may not be able to accept your application.
 If that is the case, please consider contacting a rescue or shelter in your area to save a dog.

 We do not have a shelter to visit.
 Our dogs are in volunteer foster homes in the Toronto area.
 We like to learn a bit about our potential adopters prior to a meeting with the dog.
 Our adoption process is set up to ensure that our dogs go to their forever home.

-Please submit the online application if you are interested in adopting one of our dogs.
+Please submit the online application at the bottom of this page if you are interested in adopting one of our dogs.
 If you prefer to first speak with a volunteer please email or give us a call.

 We will contact you by phone once we get your application.
 We do our best to follow up within a couple of days – please be patient.
 During the telephone interview we will answer your questions and go over your application.

 The next steps in the process sometimes vary depending on your location and schedule.
 One of our volunteers will schedule a time to come and do a home visit.
 We ask that everyone living in the home is at this meeting.
 We will also arrange a time for you to meet the dog.
 This usually happens after the home visit.
 Again we ask that all members of the family are at the meeting with the dog.
 If you have a dog we will be sure to have the dogs meet as well.
 It is sometimes best if the adopters meet the dog a couple of times prior to the adoption.